SeiryuZ/HemeWeb/proposal/README.md

 ## I. Introduction

-HemeLB is a fluid dynamic simulation software that is developed for the study of blood flow [1].
+HemeLB is a fluid dynamic simulation software package that is developed for the study of blood flow [1].
 Researches in computational biology area have used HemeLB to help with their study.
-Some of its latest use in study are to simulate blood vessel development in mouse [2] and its retina [3].
+Some of its latest use are simulating blood vessel development in mouse [2] and its retina [3].
 Another study used HemeLB to study vascular blood flow abnormalities in human eye [4].
 The software package work by first constructing a 3D model of blood vessels.
-This 3D blood allow HemeLB to simulate flow of fluid inside it.
-Thus, allowing scientists and doctors to learn how blood will flow in given vessel.
-With these studies, it is evident that HemeLB simulation is important for medical study.
+This 3D model allow HemeLB to simulate flow of fluid, like blood, inside it.
+Thus, allowing scientists and doctors to learn how blood will flow in given vessels.
+It is evident that HemeLB simulation is important for medical study.
 Furthermore, HemeLB is envisioned to be an integral part of future medical decisions[5].

-However, it is currently complex to configure and run simulations with it.
-HemeLB simulation comprises of many steps in the workflow that need a diverse set of tools to run.
+However, it is currently complex to configure and run the software packages.
+The complete workflow comprises of many steps that need many tools to run.
 Scientists and doctors might not have the capabilities to configure these tools.
-Furthermore, resources needed to run these workflow also varies.
-One part of the workflow need normal consumer-grade computing resource.
-Yet, another part of the workflow need a highly-parallel computing resource like ARCHER supercomputer.
-Not only that, interface required on each workflow also differ from one another.
+Furthermore, resources needed to run these workflow also varies widely depending on the case.
+While small cases can run on laptop, complex cases will require parallel computing resources, like ARCHER supercomputers, to run.
+In addition, on each step of the workflow, different interfaces are required; from command line to graphical user interface.
 All these reasons limits HemeLB users to few individuals currently.

-Furthermore, HemeLB needs to improve the trustworthiness of its simulation.
+Furthermore, HemeLB project needs to improve the trustworthiness of its simulation.
 This trust, on top of HemeLB being usable, is important to make it a part of any medical decision.
 Simulation results should be easy to audit and easy to reproduce.
 These characteristics allow peers to review the simulation and